 Federal Pell Grant

-In some cases, where a student may have received a Federal Pell grant at multiple schools over the past few years, The College at Brockport may be required to verify that this Unusual Enrollment History (UEH) is valid and that the student is entitled to additional grant funds.
+In some cases, where a student may have received a Federal Pell grant at multiple schools over the past few years, SUNY Brockport may be required to verify that this Unusual Enrollment History (UEH) is valid and that the student is entitled to additional grant funds.
 A review of transcripts from prior schools is required to determine that actual academic credit(s) were received at the schools.
 In cases where it was not, the student could become ineligible for further funding.
 Students selected for review will be contacted by the Financial Aid Office if there is a UEH problem.
 Students wishing to appeal a loss of funding should address a letter of explanation to the Financial Aid Office.

 Federal Supplemental Educational Opportunity Grant (FSEOG)